 A series of images with text that the learner explores in a fixed sequence that provides a linear narrative.
 The text in each

-Key people from MDLZ functions will describe how ITS solution been successfully delivered, and how they work now.
+Key people from MDLZ functions – represented as images or illustrations - will describe how a particular ITS solution has been successfully delivered, and how they work now.